pattonsgirl/CEG3120/Projects/Project3/README.md

 - [How to SFTP](https://www.digitalocean.com/community/tutorials/how-to-use-sftp-to-securely-transfer-files-with-a-remote-server)
 - [Create & Extract with `tar`](https://linuxize.com/post/how-to-create-and-extract-archives-using-the-tar-command-in-linux)

+## Extra Credit - Hands Free - +10%

+Have your CloudFormation template build everything out - configure haproxy to use the hosts & the hosts are configured with your site content, copy in `hosts` and / or `config files, etc.

+Things your template should not do:
+- copy a private key for ssh access among instances (this implies you would somehow expose your private key on GitHub)
+- delete the NAT Gateway resource & associated EIP

 ## Extra Credit - HTTPS - +20%

 Enable HTTPS (SSL encryption) for your load balancer.
 I am going to leave some choice here of whether you have only your load balancer decrypt / encrypt packets for the hosts or have the hosts handle the decryption / encryption.